This post contains affiliate links, for more information see my disclosure policy.

 Draw about your favorite thing you learned about the polar bear.
 I usually “think aloud” about what I’m going to draw to help my son make a plan of what to do;

 “I’m going to draw a polar bear and a seal because polar bears eat seals.”.
 Older kids with more experience reading and writing could use this same simple journal to write their own book.
 They could draw their own illustrations and write about what they’ve learned.

 Sometimes his drawings and letter scribbles are related to what we read and sometimes they’re not I ask him to tell me about it,.

 It’s REALLY important to allow kids time to develop their stamina for writing, at any age!
 Accuracy WILL improve with age and maturity so if your child enjoys drawing keep it that way!!!

 Use stickers, construction paper and a sharpie to help with cutting practice.
 Scissor skills is something I was reluctant to begin until he had more self control.
 I compromised on a pair of kids safety scissors which he now in his process art organizer and loves when I set out paper cutting activities.
 You can always make some DIY playdough and roll it into snakes and cut those as well or just trace the dotted lines with a highlighter.

 Arctic Small World Invitation

 Small World activities are always a hit!
 To make an Arctic small world play invitation you need:

 - Arctic Animal Toys

-- Sensory Material (decorative marbles, flat)
+- Materials for sensory play (decorative marbles, flat)